Maintenance Maintenance — Weekly Pool Maintenance Checklist: Complete Guide

 Essential Tests to Perform Weekly:

-- pH Level: Maintain between 7.4-7.6 for optimal chlorine effectiveness and swimmer comfort
+• pH Level: Maintain between 7.4-7.6 for swimmer comfort and balanced water

 Use a quality test kit like the Taylor K-2006 or TF-100 for accurate readings.
 Pool test strips are convenient but often inaccurate for precise chemical balancing.